Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Introduction

 However, implementing quantum evolution on photonic platforms still presents significant challenges.
-Current approaches primarily rely on sequentially modifying chip parameters to perform time evolution for different time durations \cite{sparrow2018simulating}.
-Additionally, these methods require reloading the computed unitary parameters~\cite{clements2016optimal,bogaerts2020programmable} or input states~\cite{wang2020integrated} onto the chip at each time step, resulting in significant overhead from repeated digital-to-analog and analog-to-digital conversions, as well as increased computational costs for recalculating the unitary parameters.
-To address these issues, multiplexing techniques such as wavelength-division multiplexing \cite{elshaari2017chip} and time-division multiplexing \cite{bacco2017space} have been explored.
-However, while these approaches can alleviate some hardware constraints, they often introduce additional challenges, including increased chip size and system noise.
-Furthermore, they do not eliminate the need for repeated quantum state tomography measurements, or repeated re-encoding of the output signal into a new input signal for the photonic chip.
+Current approaches primarily rely on sequentially modifying chip parameters to perform time evolution for different time durations ~\cite{sparrow2018simulating}.
+This requires recalculating the unitary transformations~\cite{clements2016optimal,bogaerts2020programmable} at each step and repeatedly loading these parameters onto the chip.
+These introduce computational overhead from frequent recalculation of unitary parameters, and necessitate repeated digital-to-analog and analog-to-digital conversions between the photonic hardware and digital controllers.
+Alternatively, quantum tomography-based methods~\cite{wang2020integrated} measure the output state at each time step and reload this state as the subsequent input, which is not a scalable solution, and it is also not solved by multiplexing techniques such as wavelength-division multiplexing \cite{elshaari2017chip} and time-division multiplexing \cite{bacco2017space,harris2014integrated}.

 To overcome these limitations, we propose a loop quantum photonic chip (Loop-QPC) that enables efficient quantum evolution by reusing a single chip for multiple time steps.
-The core of our design lies in a recirculating loop structure, which directs the output from one time step back into the system as input for the subsequent step, thereby eliminating the need for quantum state tomography and repeated parameter configurations.
+The core of our design lies in a recirculating loop structure with the cycle-or-measure circuit.
+This circuit determines whether a photon continues through additional evolution cycles or is directed to the measurement stage.
+It enables controlled simulation of multiple time steps within a single experimental run, thereby eliminating the need for both quantum state tomography and repeated parameter reconfiguration.
 We thus program our Loop-QPC to execute the quantum evolution of the spin-boson model for time step $\Delta T$.
-By leveraging the low-loss properties of Silicon Nitride (SiN) and the high detection efficiency of Superconducting Nanowire Single Photon Detectors (SNSPDs), we are able to use our photonic chip to simulate the quantum evolution for three distinct time steps $\Delta T$ with high fidelity, while being able to take measurements at each of the time steps.
+By leveraging the low-loss properties of Silicon Nitride (SiN) and the high detection efficiency of Superconducting Nanowire Single Photon Detectors (SNSPDs), we are able to use our photonic chip to simulate the quantum evolution for three distinct time steps with high fidelity, while being able to take measurements at each of the time steps.